1. StreamsHub Console overview

 privileges:

-Optional OIDC authentication properties
+- UPDATEOptional OIDC authentication properties

-The following properties can be used to further configure oidc
+The following properties can be used to further configure oidc authentication.

-These apply to any part of the console configuration that supports authentication.oidc
+These apply to any part of the console configuration that supports authentication.oidc, such as schema registries or metrics providers.

 - grantType